1. Q: What are the mandatory minimum hours of staff professional development training that I must have?

 11. Q: How many seats will be available for each ILT course?

-A: Class capacity will be between 50 – 70 seats, depending on the course.
-Most classes are initially offered at a 50 seat maximum capacity, and the overflow will be moved to a waitlist.
+A: Class capacity will be 36 seats.
+The overflow will be moved to a waitlist.
 Additional seats may become available for those on the waitlist prior to the class date.

 12. Q: Will classes be recorded?